 Body kinds

 body.kind is the body-convention discriminant — a string in scope.category.entity[.version] format that names the schema of record.body.
-Built-in kinds emitted by the kernel are documented here; user-extension kinds (anything outside the core.* and syncropel.* reserved scopes) follow the same grammar but live in their own registries.
+Built-in kinds emitted by the engine are documented here; user-extension kinds (anything outside the core.* and syncropel.* reserved scopes) follow the same grammar but live in their own registries.

 Kinds emitted by dispatch